jrliv/100-days-of-code/log.md

 **Today's Progress**: Continued working on my student information project.

+**Thought**: Glad to be back where I was.
+Pushed a little further and added search functionality.
+Need to figure out how to align my two buttons.
+I also started a new blog post today and started adding archive and projects pages to my personal site.

 ### Day 92: August 9, 2017

 **Today's Progress**: Restarted my project and got back to where I was.
 Hopefully I can put in some more work on it tonight.